cloudblog004/fantasticfoodies/content/en/posts/1337-recipe-of-super-quick-homemade-quick-and-amp-easy-chicken-pot-pie.md

 <!--inarticleads2-->

-##### Instructions to make Quick &amp; Easy Chicken Pot Pie:
+##### Instructions to make Quick & Easy Chicken Pot Pie:

 1. Preheat oven to 425 degrees F
 1. Take 2 pots and fill with water.
 Cut potatoes into small cubes.
 Boil water in pot 1 and cook potatoes until tender, but not completely ready.
 After you’ve cooked the potatoes, set aside.
 1. Do the same with the chicken in pot 2.
-Boil water &amp; then boil chicken for 10 min.
+Boil water & then boil chicken for 10 min.
 When chicken is ready, cut into small cube sizes (same size as the potatoes).
 1. Melt butter in a large skillet over medium heat.
 Stir into butter, onion, flour, salt, and pepper, about 3-5 minutes.
 It makes a paste like substance.
 1. Remove skillet from heat and stir in Chicken broth, milk, chicken, carrots, and potatoes.
 Mix together well.
 1. Put skillet back on heat.
 Bring the mixture to a boil, about 1 minute.
 It should be a little thicker and ready to go.